Skip

 Write short update emails about study or work situations with clearer sequencing and purpose.

-• Talk about writing and work and study in short complete French rather than isolated words.
+• Talk about writing and work and study in short complete French rather than isolated words, reusing the “Work, study, updates, and short emails” frame at A2 level.

 • Use short update writing with sequence and purpose to add one clear detail about writing and work and study without losing control.

-• Complete one reading task, one guided speaking answer, and one short written reply built from the same writing and work and study lesson frame.
+• Complete one reading task, one guided speaking answer, and one short written reply built from the same writing and work and study frame in this A2 lesson.

 Progress: 0% · Lessons completed 0/27